byjg/docker-easy-haproxy/docs/kubernetes.md

 ## Setup Kubernetes EasyHAProxy

-EasyHAProxy is a Daemonset and it will query all ingress definitions with the annotation `kubernetes.io/ingress.class: easyhaproxy-ingress`.

-Once find the annotation, it will immediatelly setup HAProxy and start to serve it.
+EasyHAProxy query all ingress definitions with the annotation `kubernetes.io/ingress.class: easyhaproxy-ingress`.Once find the annotation, it will immediatelly setup HAProxy and start to serve it.

+There are three installation modes:

+- DaemonSet: It will expose the ports 80, 443 and 1936
+- NodePort: It will expose the ports 31080, 31443 and 31936
+- ClusterIP it will node expose any port.
+The HAProxy will be accessible only inside the cluster.

 To install the daemonset in your cluster follow these steps:

-1. Identify the node where your EasyHAProxy container will run.
+### 1) Identify the node where your EasyHAProxy container will run.

-EasyHAProxy is a daemonset but it will be limited to a single node.
+Doesn't matter if you choose DaemonSet or ClusterIP, EasyHAProxy will be limited to a single node.
 To understand that see [limitations](limitations.md) page.

 ```bash
 $ kubectl get nodes